zmyer/orbit/orbit-actor-tutorial-hello-world.md

 -  We create two orbit stages (actor execution environments) in the same cluster
--  We get a reference to the same actor on both stages by using stage.getReference and providing the same identifier.
+-  We get a reference to the same actor on both stages by binding and using IActor.getReference and providing the same identifier.
 -  The framework will handle the creation of the actor in one of the stages
 -  You can communicate with the actor regardless of which stage it actually lives in.